 Average Presentation rating: 97%

 APT prides itself on the feedback we receive about our courses.
-Below are just some of the great comments the 'Module 2: Assessment, Formulation, and Helping Strategies' course has received.
+Below are just some of the great comments the 'Course 2: CBT for Psychosis - Assessment, Formulation, and Helping Strategies' course has received.

 "I have to say this was the best training I have ever been on.
 It was very informative training and I feel I have learnt a great deal to be able to put into practice.
 I'm looking forward to further training and now feel confident to use these learnt approaches."